-surface A surface is a 3D digital representation of topography, formed by a mesh of contiguous triangles, which is stored as a Trimble Terrain surface inspection The Surface inspection Cogo function compares the scan point cloud of an as-built surface with a reference surface and calculates the distance to the reference surface for each scan point to create an inspection point cloud.
+surface inspection The Surface inspection Cogo function compares the scan point cloud of an as-built surface with a reference surface and calculates the distance to the reference surface for each scan point to create an inspection point cloud.
 The selected reference surface can be a horizontal plane, vertical plane, inclined plane, cylinder, another scan, or an existing surface file such as a DTM or BIM model.
-You can create a region, page 675 to include in the inspection only the scan points you are interested in.
+You can create a region, page 637 to include in the inspection only the scan points you are interested in.